Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-To avoid additional storage requirements and privacy concerns in direct replay methods, pseudo replay has recently gained attention.
-This approach involves the use of a generative model to learn the data distribution from previous stages and then replay generated data at the current stage.

-\textbf{Representative Unimodal Models.} DGR~\cite{shin2017continual} is a pioneer unimodal work that trains a GAN~\cite{goodfellow2014generative} to generate data samples, which are then replayed during the current model training to retain the previously learned knowledge.
-Subsequent research expands this strategy by exploring a variety of generative models~\cite{kemker2017fearnet,riemer2019scalable,ye2020learning} to enhance replay fidelity and scope.
-Additionally, some studies shift the focus to the \textit{feature level}~\cite{xiang2019incremental,Hayes2020REMIND}, aiming to reinforce feature representations to counteract the issue of forgetting.
+In contrast to natural replay, which preserves inherent multimodal relationships, interactive multimodal replay methods actively learn and utilize modality interaction information when generating data or features for pseudo replay.
+These methods typically capture this interaction knowledge through designed modules and prototypes.
+This category is particularly effective for addressing \textbf{\challengeNumDesc{2}}.
+It may also help alleviate \textbf{\challengeNumDesc{1}}, especially when complex interactions are involved with more than two modalities.

-\textbf{Multimodal Models.} With datasets that include various modalities, generating highly correlated data tuples, such as image-question-answer triplets that are both detailed and accurately labeled, usually poses significant challenges.
-To address these difficulties, some studies have focused on generating either substitute or partial data.
+\mmclMethods With datasets that include various modalities, generating highly correlated data tuples, such as image-question-answer triplets that are both detailed and accurately labeled, usually poses significant challenges.
+To address these difficulties, some studies have focused on learning modality interactions, thus effectively storing multimodal knowledge and generating either substitute or partial data.
 For instance, SGP~\cite{Lei2023Symbolic} maintains scene graphs, which are graphical representations of images, and incorporates a language model for pseudo replay.
 IncCLIP~\cite{Yan2022Generative} emphasizes pseudo text replay through the generation of negative texts conditioned on images, which helps better preserve learned knowledge.
+Within the Robot Operating System framework, exFeCAM~\cite{Kushawaha2024Continual} maps tactile and vision data to the same feature space and generates class-wise prototypes for continual object recognition.
+ConDU~\cite{Gao2025Enhanced} stores task-specific triggers with whole model updates and class prototypes to recover the model and perform prediction at inference.
 In addition, efforts like FGVIRs~\cite{He2024Continual} and AID~\cite{Cheng2024VisionSensor} specifically tackle issues of modality imbalance.
 They employ pseudo-representation and pseudo-prototype replay strategies to enhance classifier discriminability.
 They address the inherent challenges in multimodal learning environments where maintaining balance across different types of data is crucial.